kangabru/kangabru.github.io/_posts/2018-01-02-cool-tools.md

 - Jira and Bitbucket extensions made use of the [Atlassian User Interface](https://docs.atlassian.com/aui/) to ensure UI changes were visually consistent.

 ### ![Bildebeest](/icons/bildebeest.png) Bildebeest
-- Written in `Python` and directly integrated with `GIT`, Jira, and Bitbucket services.
+- Written in `Python` and directly integrated with `Git`, Jira, and Bitbucket services.
 - Secured auth details via the operating system credential manager.
 - Distributed to users via an internal tooling platform.
 - Functioned as a system tray app which users simply clicked on to activate.